duydd25031999/TC_note/Software Development/Developing_Questions.md

 ### leadership-roles-3

-**Q:** {Interrogate} Can you share an example of when you mentored your team under pressure and how you measured the impact of your guidance?
+**Q:** {Scan} Can you share an example of when you mentored your team under pressure and how you measured the impact of your guidance?

 - Vietnamese outline:
   - Question: